spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-generic.md

 We also support managed Kubernetes distributions for Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), and Tencent Kubernetes Engine (TKE).

-We offer Kubernetes as a core pack in Palette.

 Review the [Maintenance Policy](/integrations/maintenance-policy) to learn about pack update and deprecation schedules.

 <br />